DavesCodeMusings/CloudPi/docs/configure-static-network-params.md

 localhost                  : ok=6    changed=4    unreachable=0    failed=0    skipped=2    rescued=0    ignored=0
 ```

 The _hostname_ variable sets the new hostname and _ip_ sets the new IP address.
-The domain will default to _home_, while gateway, mask, and DNS comes from the existing configuration.
+The domain will default to _home_, while gateway, netmask, and DNS comes from the existing configuration.
 If you want to override other variables, have a look in the playbook's _vars:_ section to find out what the names are.

 ## Verifying the New Configuration
 Static network settings are configured in the _/etc/network/interfaces.d/eth0_ file.
 Display the contents of the file to verify everything looks like you expect before restarting the system to apply changes.